MISP/misp-website/_pages/default-feeds.md

 ## Default feeds available in MISP

 The default feeds are described in a [simple JSON format](https://github.com/MISP/MISP/blob/2.4/app/files/feed-metadata/defaults.json).
-The default feeds, the current version of MISP, are the following:
+The default feeds and the current version of MISP are the following:

 {% include feeds.md %}

-To enable a feed in the caching, you just need to check the enabled field and the lookup visible to benefit automatically of the feeds in your local MISP instance.
+To enable a feed for caching, you just need to check the enabled field to benefit automatically of the feeds in your local MISP instance.
+To allow other users of your MISP instance to benefit from this functionality, simply check the "lookup visible" checkbox.

 ## Feed overlap analysis matrix